frankroeder/parrot.nvim/README.md

     curl_params = {},

-    -- The directory to store persisted state information like the -- current provider and the selected agents state_dir = vim.fn.stdpath("data"):gsub("/$", "") .. "/parrot/persisted",
+    -- The directory to store persisted state information like the -- current provider and the selected models state_dir = vim.fn.stdpath("data"):gsub("/$", "") .. "/parrot/persisted",

-    -- Defintion of the agents (similar to GPTs) for the chats and the inline hooks agents = {
-        chat = ...,
-        command = ...,
-    },

     -- The directory to store the chats (searched with PrtChatFinder) chat_dir = vim.fn.stdpath("data"):gsub("/$", "") .. "/parrot/chats",